Diffusal

 Key Constants

-// From DiffusalPriceHistory.sol
+// From packages/contracts/src/utils/Constants.sol

-uint256 public constant BUFFER_SIZE = 240;
+uint256 internal constant BUFFER_SIZE = 240;

-uint256 public constant BUFFER_DURATION = 2 hours;
+uint256 internal constant BUFFER_DURATION = 2 hours;

-uint256 public constant TWAP_WINDOW = 1 hours;
+uint256 internal constant TWAP_WINDOW = 1 hours;

-uint256 public constant MIN_SNAPSHOT_INTERVAL = 30 seconds;
+uint256 internal constant MIN_SNAPSHOT_INTERVAL = 30 seconds;

 On this page